ATTENTION ARIZONA SPACE GRANT STUDENTS:

-The University of Arizona Biosphere 2, the Arizona NASA Space Grant Consortium, and the University of Kyoto, Japan have partnered to offer an exciting summer opportunity for Arizona (UA, ASU, NAU, ERAU, and Arizona-based community college) students!
+The University of Arizona Biosphere 2, the Arizona NASA Space Grant Consortium, and the University of Kyoto, Japan have partnered to offer an exciting summer opportunity for Arizona Space Grant (UA, ASU, NAU, ERAU, and ASCEND community college) undergraduate and graduate students!
 Space Camp at Biosphere 2 (SCB2) is an intensive, six-day course that will place you in the shoes of a Space Flight Crew.
 Participants will examine the diverse biomes and climate zones of the unique and iconic Biosphere 2 research facility as well as the beautiful Sonoran Desert sky.
 SCB2 will involve students in hands-on, "under-the-glass" research on key Earth and Space systems research topics.
-As a participant, you will dive deeper into our understanding of human-space activities, astronomy, the hydrological cycle, planetary sciences and exoplanets, atmospheric dust, what it's like to work in a sealed environment, and more!
+As a participant, you will dive deeper into your understanding of human-space activities, astronomy, the hydrological cycle, planetary sciences and exoplanets, atmospheric dust, what it's like to work in a sealed environment, and more!
 SCB2 coursework has been designed by Japanese astronaut and veteran of two NASA space shuttle missions, Dr. Takao Doi, as well as several University of Arizona and Kyoto University research professors.
 Students will learn from Kyoto University Drs.
-Yosuke Yamashiki, Terada Masahiro, and Satoko Tsujihiro, and work with curriculum developed during a Kyoto University-based Space Camp that has been run for 3 years.
-Be the first to participate in the Space Camp at Biosphere 2 in amazing Oracle, Arizona!
+Yosuke Yamashiki, Terada Masahiro, Tomoyuki Tajima, and Satoko Tsujihiro, and work with curriculum developed during a Kyoto University-based Space Camp that has been run for 3 years.
+Apply today for your chance to participate in Space Camp at Biosphere 2 in amazing Oracle, Arizona!

 WHAT TO EXPECT: